 Fit and Proper Controllers.
 The BMA maintains supervision over the controllers (as defined herein) of all Bermuda registered insurers.
 Currently, the Insurance Act states that no person shall become a controller of any description of a registered insurer unless the BMA has been served notice in writing stating that the person intends to become such a controller.
 A controller includes the managing director and chief executive of the registered insurer or its parent company; a 10%, 20%, 33% or 50% shareholder controller; and any person in accordance with whose directions or instructions the directors of the registered insurer or of its parent company are accustomed to act.
-In addition, all Bermuda insurers are also required to give the BMA written notice of the fact that a person has become, or ceased to be, a controller or officer of the registered insurer includes a director, secretary, chief executive or senior executive by whatever name called.
+In addition, all Bermuda insurers are also required to give the BMA written notice of the fact that a person has become, or ceased to be, a controller or officer of the registered insurer within 45 days of becoming aware of such fact.
+An officer in relation to a registered insurer includes a director, secretary, chief executive or senior executive by whatever name called.